preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 See this page for more information: :doc:`Media Picker </general-assets/media-picker/index>`

 The image/video area fills up the whole width (same width as the text), the height/width ratio intact.
-If you added an image, some tools also becomes available on the image:
+Some tools also becomes available on the image/video:

 .. image:: what-the-heck.png